 Syrah vs Shiraz

-Widely regarded as the father of the Australian Wine Industry, Busby took some vine clippings of Syrah with him back to Australia and planted them with great success.
+Widely regarded as the father of the Australian Wine Industry, Busby took some vine clippings with him back to Australia and planted them with great success.
 For some unknown reason, the Syrah grape began to be called Shiraz by the Australians, and became the most popular wine in Australia!
 Though the name change might confuse some, Syrah and Shiraz are the same, and the difference merely indicates the wines origins.

 Where it’s grown